Sir John Soane’s Museum

 Sir John Soane's Museum is a house museum that was formerly the home of the renowned, neo-classical architect Sir John Soane.
 One of the most innovative architects of his time, Soane negotiated an Act of Parliament in 1833 to preserve his house and vast collections – some 40,000 sculptures, books, paintings, and curiosities of all sorts – exactly as they would be when he died.

-The 'opening up the Soane' (OUTS) project is a £7 million project to restore, refurbish and improve the Sir John Soane's museum.
-As well as providing the museum with much needed new facilities, OUTS restored long lost features to public view for the first time in the museum’s history, preserving the charm of this much-loved institution for future generations.
+"Opening Up the Soane" (OUTS) is a £7 million project to restore, refurbish and improve the Museum.
+As well as providing the site with much needed new facilities, OUTS restored long lost features to public view for the first time in the Museum’s history, preserving the charm of this much-loved institution for future generations.

 Project Lead